This qualification has three stages, each comprising 120 credits.

 Optional Access module – visit Am I ready? to find out about starting this course with a preparatory Access module.

-You may study the modules in your chosen subjects one stage at a time or study the modules in one subject – completing 60 credits at each stage – before studying the modules in your second subject.
+You may study the modules in your chosen subject one stage at a time or study the modules in one subject - completing 60 credits at each stage - before studying the modules in your second subject.
+We strongly advise you to start Stage 1 with your compulsory module.

 In Stage 2, you’ll explore the evolution and diversification of English.
 You'll also expand on your ability to use French and your cultural knowledge of France and other French-speaking countries – including at a one-week residential school in France.